 The Nuclear Decommissioning and Waste Management MSc at the University of Birmingham is the only course of its kind in the UK.
 Accepting 2:2 graduates from relevant disciplines, the course provides modules in 'Nuclear Radiation, Dosimetry and Shielding and the Nuclear Fuel Cycle', 'Processing, Storage and Disposal of Nuclear Waste' and 'Site Decommissioning and Environmental Management'.
 You'll be assessed through laboratory exercises, written coursework, presentations and exams.

 'The programme deals with the legacy of what has been left over once reactors and related facilities close,' says Dr Norman.
 'The aim is to deal with any waste left over from a facility and return a site to an acceptable state.
 Therefore the course includes more legal, managerial, legislative and financial aspects than one might see on a more technically-focused course.'

 Search postgraduate courses in nuclear engineering and learn more about available postgraduate funding.

 Graduate careers in nuclear engineering

-The nuclear industry is expanding rapidly and the demand for talented graduates is set to increase as the government ploughs money into building new reactors (such as the ones being built by EDF Energy at Hinkley Point C in Somerset and by Horizon on the Isle of Anglesey and Oldbury-on-Severn in South Gloucestershire), as well as into decommissioning 17 existing sites across the UK, the most high-profile of which is Sellafield in Cumbria.
+The demand for talented graduates is set to increase in the coming years as the government builds new reactors (such as the ones being built by EDF Energy at Hinkley Point C in Somerset and by Horizon on the Isle of Anglesey and Oldbury-on-Severn in South Gloucestershire), as well as decommissioning 17 existing sites across the UK, the most high-profile of which is Sellafield in Cumbria.